astsam/rtl8812au/README.md

 ### Using hostapd?
-Check the documents folder for more information on how to setup wpa_cli and hostapd support on these drivers.
-For 802.11ac (high speed), the driver also needs to be loaded
+Check the documents folder for more information on how to setup wpa_cli and hostapd support on these drivers. <br>For 802.11ac (high speed), the driver also needs to be loaded
 with: "modprobe -r 88XXau" && "modprobe 88XXau rtw_vht_enable=2"
 ```
 # For a bit more info on AP/STA mode configuration, see following links: